Glocktober/AWSconsoleSSO/README.md

  * The user is a member of at least one group specified in the `groups` of the target configuration.
  * If no groups are listed in the target config, the user is not rejected.
  * Failing to meet this, the request fails with an HTML 403 Unauthorized error
-* `AWScon` acquires temporary credentials for `role` specified in the target config using the AWS sts:AssumeRole API
+* `AWScons` acquires temporary credentials for `role` specified in the target config using the AWS sts:AssumeRole API
-* `AWScon` then calls AWS sts to generate a console login token
+* `AWScons` then calls AWS sts to generate a console login token
 * The login token is formed to a logon URL
 * The login URL is returned as an HTML 301 redirect